 3 Ways to Play the Coming Silver Shortage

-Across the country, coin dealers are scrambling to fill orders amid massive silver shortages… And as the severity of this shortage deepens, silver investors stand to profit considerably
+Across the country, coin dealers are scrambling to fill orders amid massive silver shortages… And as the severity of this deepens, silver investors stand to profit considerably from the coming silver shortage.

 Silver dealers all over the country are running out of the “white” metal – fast.
 Buyers are waiting months for delivery of coins, bars, and junk silver.